arreisGit/bookingX/README.md

 * Not all the classes have XML comments documentation.
 * An stubbed Repostitory for the rooms is being used.
 * NO BaseRepository implementation.
+* NO usage of CorrelationId that in real-life situations help with traceability.
+* Domain Booking Entity has two NewtonSoft attributes to map Id and ETag to the corresponding CosmosDB properties.
+I'm aware that this is violating the Clean Architecture layer encapsulation, as the Domain should not know nor care about the Infrastructure Data mechanisms.
+Some of the possible solutions are to set up the EF Cosmos provider and configure all the necessary mappings there, implement a Booking Data DTO to use it for CosmosDb communication and map it over to the Domain Object, or use a custom deserializer in cosmos client.